njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ## 2. Candidate Selection: Identifying the Strongest COVID–Economic Pairings

-The first notebook in the project — `econ_anlys_fnd_opt_cnds.ipynb` — systematically scores all combinations of COVID variables, transformations, and economic indicator categories across all four time periods.
+The first notebook in the project analysis, `econ_anlys_fnd_opt_cnds.ipynb`, systematically scores all combinations of COVID variables, transformations, and economic indicator categories across all four time periods.
 The top 10 pairings for each phase, in both levels and percentage-change form, are tabulated below.

 ### 2.1 Part 1: Levels Analysis